klikolio/olinel-vite-dashboard1/README.md

 - Javascript
 - Supporting assets

-## Editor Setup
+## Editor Set Up

-**Olinel** comes with **Nunjucks** as templating engine.
-Most of code editor doesn't support the syntax highlighting out of the box, you need to setup your code editor.
-This documentation will show you how to setup **Visual Studio Code** as popular code editor.
+This template comes with **Nunjucks** as a templating engine.
+Most code editors don't support the syntax highlighting.
+This documentation will show you how to set up [Visual Studio Code](https://code.visualstudio.com) as the most popular code editor to work with this template.
 You should install [Nunjucks extension](https://marketplace.visualstudio.com/items?itemName=ronnidc.nunjucks) on your code editor.
-This template comes with Visual Studio Code specific configuration in `.vscode` directory.
+This template also comes with Visual Studio Code specific configuration in the `.vscode` directory, so you don't need to do a lot of configuration.

-**Olinel** also comes with **EsLint** and **Prettier** integration, you can optionally install [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [Eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) plugins for Visual Studio Code to make your development process for efficient.
+This template also comes with **EsLint** and **Prettier**, you can optionally install [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [EsLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) plugins on your Visual Studio Code to make your development process more efficient.

-## Project Setup
+## Project Set Up

 1. You must have [Node.js](https://nodejs.org) installed on your computer.
 2. Extract downloaded package from marketplace.